Q: This winter I’ve been noticing condensation on my windows. Is this a problem? What’s happening?

 A: If you have condensation on your windows you’re most likely wondering how it got there and if it’s going to cause a problem.
 Condensation is a natural process that occurs when warm, moist air comes in contact with a cooler surface.
-You likely see this happen frequently on the mirror in your bathroom after a shower, on a cold glass of ice water or even on the windows in your home.
-Most often, condensation can be wiped away, but when you can’t wipe it away on your windows, you likely have a bigger problem.
+You likely notice this often on your bathroom mirror after a shower, on cold glasses, or even on home windows.
+Usually, condensation can be wiped away; however, if it can’t, you likely have a more serious window problem.

 Here is everything that you need to know about window condensation and how it may impact the performance of your window: